OFFICIAL LAUNCH JULY 9TH | FRESNO STATE CAMPUS

 Introducing the F3i Supercomputing Center

-The F3 Innovate AI Supercomputing Center is powered by a multi-institution partnership spanning advanced computing infrastructure, biological modeling, and workforce development leadership across California.
+The F3 Innovate Supercomputing Center is powered by a multi-institution partnership spanning advanced computing infrastructure, biological modeling, and workforce development leadership across California.
 F3 Innovate leads the center and its programs, the San Diego Supercomputer Center at UC San Diego provides cyberinfrastructure and AI systems architecture, and California State University, Fresno hosts and operates the physical compute environment.

 DATA CHALLENGES